 Where possible we always recommend that people read up on the original sources of information and ideas.

-The contents of this post have been based on our own experience and consideration of organizational change models, some of which you can read about elsewhere in this site.
+The contents of this post have been based on our own experience and consideration of organizational change models.

 If you see any errors on this page or have any feedback, please contact us.

 You can listen to any of our podcast episodes on your favorite podcast player via podlink.